AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

-            raise ValueError('Password must contain at least one uppercase letter') if not any(char.islower() for char in v): raise ValueError('Password must contain at least one lowercase letter') return v
+            raise ValueError('Password must contain at least one uppercase letter') if not any(char.islower() for char in v): raise ValueError('Password must contain at least one lowercase letter') if not any(char in string.punctuation for char in v): raise ValueError('Password must contain at least one special character') if any(char.isspace() for char in v):
+            raise ValueError('Password must not contain whitespace characters') weak_passwords = ['password', '123456', 'qwerty', 'abc123', 'letmein', 'admin', 'welcome', 'monkey', '111111', 'iloveyou']
+        if v.lower() in weak_passwords:
+            raise ValueError('Password is too common.
+Please choose a stronger password.') return v

 class UserLogin(BaseModel):